sundowndev/interview-v2/README.md

 ![](https://i.imgur.com/vRJhQMP.png)

 The Docker configuration is composed of 2 layers.
-It uses a node image to launch the app and Nginx.
+It uses a node image to launch the app with Nginx.

 -----